louisesykes198/The_Christmas_Quiz/README.md

 1. The background: The entire page has a red backdrop with animated falling snowflakes, which creates a lively and appealing mood.
 2. Question Section: The question is prominently displayed at the top centre of the page under the heading in a bold font making it the design's focus point.
 3. The answer buttons appear beneath the question in a grid or single-column arrangement, depending on the screen size.
-4. The buttons are evenly placed for clarity, with a bright green colour and a gold hover effect to emphasise interactivity.
+4. The buttons are evenly placed for clarity, with a bright green colour.
    Responsive Design: The layout adapts to various screen sizes, making the quiz accessible on desktop, mobile and iPad devices.
    Elements modify spacing and position to ensure a clean appearance on smaller displays.